Trick5t3r/WebSite-Django-Nginx-Mysql/README.md

 Run the command ```service gunicorn_hx2Site start```

+And normally you have finished installing your django server, it is operational.

 ## Nginx <a name="Nginx"></a>

 ## Useful additions  <a name="Additions"></a>

+Explains tamplatags, templates base, dictioary, the document access system  ...
+Put useful command like runserver 0000 ...

 ## Complements : le Siphoneur <a name="Siphoneur"></a>